matheuscscp/uImpala/README.md

 * Import these three existing Maven projects;
 * Create a Maven project and add the tags below in the **pom.xml**;
 * Right-click on project -> Maven -> Update Project... -> OK;
-* Right-click on project -> Properties -> Java Build Path -> Libraries -> Maven Dependencies arrow -> Native library location -> Edit... -> Insert Location path as replace-with-project-name/target/natives -> OK -> OK;
+* Right-click on project -> Properties -> Java Build Path -> Libraries -> Maven Dependencies arrow -> Native library location -> Edit... -> Insert Location path as replace-with-project-name/target/natives -> OK -> OK.
  * Another option for this final step is to install [this plugin](http://mavennatives.googlecode.com/svn/eclipse-update/).

 Check the [Wiki](https://github.com/matheuscscp/uImpala/wiki) for tutorials.